ZoneMinder/zoneminder/README.txt

 is  good  as  it needs things like the database to be  running first.

-However,  by  the same token, the K99zm scripts indicate  that ZoneMinder  should  be one of the last things  to  shut  down, which is bad, as by then the database etc will have gone away.
-So  for tidiness you should rename any K99zm files to K00zm to indicate  that ZoneMinder should be one of the first  elements to  stop.
-This way you will avoid any nasty messages  on  your console about the database having gone away and also will give ZoneMinder  chance to shutdown in a controlled manner  without introducing any corruption.
+By  the same token, the K00zm scripts indicate that ZoneMinder should  be one of the first things to shut down.
+This prevents any  nasty messages on your console about the database  having gone  away  first  and  also will give  ZoneMinder  chance  to shutdown  in  a  controlled  manner  without  introducing  any corruption into the database or filesystem.

 As  mentioned  above, this script is for Redhat, and  related, distributions  only.
 I  would be  grateful  for  any  similar